 Recommended by Kriszti from She Wanders Abroad

 New York City is usually on the top of everyone’s USA bucket list but if you want to make your trip even more memorable, you have to visit the Big Apple during the holidays!
-If you’re visiting NYC for the first time, make sure to spend at least 4 days in New York to be able to explore the main sights in the city.
+Although technically you can visit the main sights in just one day in New York City, if you’re visiting NYC for the first time, make sure to spend at least 4 days in New York to be able to explore the main sights in the city.

 The Christmas tree in front of Rockefeller Center is one of the most important part of the festive decorations in New York City, no pictures do justice how majestic it looks in real life.
 If it weren’t enough, you can find a huge ice-skating rink right in front of the Christmas tree which is undoubtedly the most iconic place to skate during the holidays.

 If you love Christmas decorations, walking along Fifth Avenue will be one of your favorite activities in the city where you can see some really impressive holiday window displays.
 Another unforgettable holiday activity is to attend the famous Radio City Christmas Spectacular show, which is hosted by the Rockettes at Radio City Music Hall.
 Since this show is quite popular, try to book your tickets as soon as possible!

 Spending Christmas in New York City wouldn’t be complete without taking a stroll in Central Park.
 And if you’re already there, why not take a horse carriage ride through the park or skate on the famous Wollman Rink with spectacular views over the New York City skyline?

 To sum it up, if you’re looking for the best Christmas vacations in the USA where you can see incredible festive decorations, huge ice-skating rinks and amazing holiday markets, you have to visit New York City around the holidays!